arcangeloC-137/Multinews/README.md

 ## Pipeline Description

 ### 1. Multi-document Summarization Pipeline
-Firstly, we preprocess the input news articles using techniques such as stopword removal, sentence segmentation, and separation of articles of the same cluster, which enhances the performance of the summarization model.
+Firstly, we preprocess the input news articles, from dataset [1], using techniques such as stopword removal, sentence segmentation, and separation of articles of the same cluster, which enhances the performance of the summarization model.
 During this stage a tokenized unique text is created merging the texts of all the articles related to the same news.
 Also a new context is defined, merging the first 20\% of sentences of each article for the same cluster of news.

 <div align="center">
   <img src="https://github.com/arcangeloC-137/Multinews/blob/main/imgs/Multi-Document%20THExt%202.png" alt="Alt text" title="Preprocessing pipeline" width="500" height="300">